TeOSobrino/BStarTree/README.md

 This implementation currently supports only search and insertion, deletion is to be implmented in the future.
 Root Node split 1:2, any other nodes split 2:3 (as a standard B* Tree).

-The page size should be modifiable by changes some defines.
+The page size should be modifiable by changing some defines.